Fi-tz/Fi-tz/_drafts/2023-10-23-Luck-in-career.md

 #Lubar: lucky beyond all recognition

-Luck plays a big and often unacknowledged part in career success, starting in the womb.
+Luck plays a big and often unacknowledged part in career success, starting in the womb<sup> /wuːm/ </sup>.
 Warren Buffett has talked of winning the “ovarian lottery” by being born in America when he was, and being wired in a way that pays off in a market economy.
 Good looks are associated with higher pay and a greater chance of being called to interview in hiring processes.
 Your experience of discrimination will reflect your circumstances of birth.
+>_Warren Buffett (1930–) a wealthy US businessman and investor (=someone who buys and sells stocks etc).
+He bought his first shares when he was 11, and bought land when he was 14, using the money he earned delivering newspapers.
+He studied at Columbia University after Harvard Business School said they would not take him.
+He is one of the world's richest people, but he has promised that he will give a lot of his money to charity._

 The early way-stations in a career are often marked by chance: a particularly encouraging boss, say, or an assignment that leads you off in an unexpected but defining direction.
 Luck can affect the pathways of the most rational-minded professions.
 A paper published in 2022 by Qi Ge of Vassar College and Stephen Wu of Hamilton College found that economists with harder-to-pronounce names, including within ethnic groups, were less likely to be placed into academic jobs or get tenure-track positions.